dubiousjim/dcron/crontab.markdown

 how to adjust it.)

 Whenever jobs return an exit code that's neither 0 nor 11 (EAGAIN), that event will be logged, regardless of whether any stdout or stderr is generated.
-Any jobs waiting on the failed job will also be canceled.
+The job's timestamp will also be updated, and it won't be run again until it would next be normally scheduled.
+Any jobs waiting on the failed job will be canceled; they won't be run until they're next scheduled.

 TODO